 Dehydrating Green Onions Video Notes

-Dehydrating green onions (also known as scallions or spring onions or sibies) is one method of food preservation that can expand some of your summer garden vegetables through the winter without the need for electricity.
+Dehydrating green onions (also known as scallions or spring onions or sibies) is one method of food preservation that can expand some of your summer garden vegetables through the winter without needing electricity.

 Growing Green Onions

-Like I mentioned in the video, I generally buy green onions just once a year.
-I buy a few bundles, cut the tops off and use them.
+As I mentioned in the video, I generally buy green onions just once a year.
+I buy a few bundles, cut the tops off, and use them.
 Then I plant the bottom with the root bulbs, and I’m set for the summer.
 Between dehydrating and freezing the green onions in the late fall, I’m set for the entire winter.